 5. Sustainability and Climate Resilience

 Pulses occupy a central role in sustainable agriculture due to their ability to enhance soil fertility, reduce dependence on synthetic nitrogen fertilisers, and support diversified cropping systems.
 Their unique capacity for symbiotic nitrogen fixation not only lowers production costs but also mitigates greenhouse gas emissions associated with fertiliser manufacture and application.
-By contributing organic matter to the soil and improving its physical structure, pulses foster long-term soil health, which is essential for sustaining productivity in both smallholder and commercial farming systems.(51,53).
+By contributing organic matter to the soil and improving its physical structure, pulses foster long-term soil health, which is essential for sustaining productivity in both smallholder and commercial farming systems(51,53).

 The integration of pulses into climate-smart agriculture frameworks is gaining recognition as an effective strategy for adapting to and mitigating climate change.
 Their generally low water requirements, tolerance to marginal soils, and suitability for rainfed farming make them particularly valuable in semi-arid and arid regions facing increasing climate variability.
 Rotating pulses with cereals or incorporating them into intercropping systems reduces pest and disease cycles, stabilises yields under stress conditions, and increases overall farm resilience.
 In agroforestry systems, pulses contribute to biodiversity while providing farmers with an additional source of food and income (38,43).

 Research and development efforts are increasingly focused on breeding climate-resilient varieties capable of withstanding heat, drought, and salinity.
 These innovations are supported by advanced phenotyping platforms that allow breeders to select traits more efficiently under simulated stress conditions.
 At the farm level, conservation agriculture practices, such as zero tillage and residue retention, help conserve soil moisture and moderate temperature fluctuations in the root zone, thereby protecting yields during heatwaves and dry spells.
+Add refrence

 Sustainability in pulses production also extends to social and economic dimensions.
 Participatory breeding programs are involving farmers directly in varietal selection, ensuring that new cultivars align with local preferences and farming conditions.
 Community seed banks are being established to conserve and distribute locally adapted varieties, enhancing seed sovereignty and reducing dependence on commercial seed supply chains.
 At the market level, value chain initiatives that promote fair pricing, reduce post-harvest losses, and expand market access are essential for ensuring that sustainability gains in production translate into tangible benefits for farming communities (39,42).